China’s Military Corruption No Reason To Downplay Its Growing Power

 BUT WHAT ABOUT WHEN THE FEDS AREN’T ENFORCING THE LAW?
 Supreme Court says Texas can’t block federal agents from the border.
 The high court’s order maintains long-running precedent that the feds — not individual states — has authority to enforce border security.

-THEIR DEATHS ARE ON YOU, BIDEN – Biden mourns Navy SEALs presumed dead off Somalia. mourned the loss of two Navy SEALs declared dead after a covert mission near Somalia to seize Iranian missile parts bound for Yemen.
+THEIR DEATHS ARE ON YOU, BIDEN – Biden mourns Navy SEALs presumed dead off Somalia.
+Joe Biden mourned the loss of two Navy SEALs declared dead after a covert mission near Somalia to seize Iranian missile parts bound for Yemen.

 Tempers flare over Israel-Palestine in California Senate debate.
-Rep. Barbara Lee (D-Calif.) pressed her fellow U.S. Senate candidates over Middle East policy, pushing Rep. Adam Schiff (D-Calif.) to back a cease-fire in the - war — something he declined to do.
+Rep. Barbara Lee (D-Calif.) pressed her fellow U.S. Senate candidates over Middle East policy, pushing Rep. Adam Schiff (D-Calif.) to back a cease-fire in the Israel-Hamas war — something he declined to do.

 Ghost Army veterans set to receive Congressional Gold Medal.
 The surviving members of a secret World War II unit that deceived Germans troops on the battlefield will receive the award in a long-awaited ceremony at the Capitol in March.